 Somebody help me please, is cerebellum spelled correctly?
-Will the brain gym help with my spelling?
+Will the brain fitness gym help with my spelling?

 We will not know until I have completed my training on a brand new program (and renewed training on some older ones I have previously purchased and had sent to me).